-TOYZSTEAM uses product design and virtual learning to increase diversity and inspire innovation in Science, Technology, Engineering, Art, Math (STEAM) fields.
+TOYZSTEAM is a Creators Platform that uses STEAM and Entrepreneurship to increase diversity and inspire innovation in Science, Technology, Engineering, Art, Math (STEAM) fields.

 We use hip-hop culture, comic books, gaming, 3D modeling, global cultural exposure, entrepreneurship, and music to engage students.

 Our over 500 hours of culturally relevant and responsive curriculum was designed on the campus of Carnegie Mellon University.
 It has courses for English, math, art, design, music, coding, animation, game design, and entrepreneurship.
 Our focus is to train for skills necessary for computer-related careers in Science, Technology, Engineering, Art, Math (STEAM).

 We use a project-based learning approach to teach students literacy, numeracy, teamwork, and entrepreneurship.
 We enable, empower, and engage students by developing their creativity, imagination, and innovation in a fun and exciting way.
 Students have ownership.
 We appeal to them with culturally relevant content and a culturally responsive approach.
 They are inspired to innovate, create, and market their own “TOYZ”

 STUDENTS LEARN TO BECOME

 STUDENTS ARE ABLE TO MARKET AND DISTRIBUTE THEIR VIRTUAL ASSETS AND “TOYZ”

 WE HAVE BEEN DEVELOPING OUR PRODUCT FOR OVER 5 YEARS AT CARNEGIE MELLON UNIVERSITY WORKING WITH OVER 2000 STUDENTS K- COLLEGE